ceru23/hub_and_auth_enron/README.md

 ### HITS RESULTS

-The HITS algorithm implemented for this task is a weighted version of the original.
+The HITS algorithm implemented is a weighted version of the original.
 The Hub and Authority formulas are changed to consider the weights of the edges as the number of excanged e-mails between sender and receiver.

 ![equation](https://latex.codecogs.com/gif.latex?auth%28node%29%20%3D%20%5Csum_%7Bi%3D1%7D%5E%7Br%7D%20weight%28i%2Cnode%29%20*%20hub%28i%29%20%5C%5C%20hub%28node%29%20%3D%20%5Csum_%7Bi%3D1%7D%5E%7Br%7D%20weight%28node%2Ci%29%20*%20auth%28i%29)